minierparedes/frog-blossom-docs/design-docs/Frog-blossom-design.md

 ## 3. Functional Requirements

 ### 3.1 User Management
-- Users should to register new accounts.
+- Users should register new accounts.
-- Users should to log in to their accounts.
+- Users should log in to their accounts.
-- Users should to update their profile information.
+- Users should update their profile information.
 - Admin users should manage user accounts (CRUD operations).

 ### 3.2 Content Management